 How to Participate

-Read the book.
-MFAH Book Club selections may be purchased at The MFAH Shop, where MFAH members always receive a discount.
-Reading copies are also available in the Museum’s Hirsch Library.
+1) Read the book.
+Most MFAH Book Club selections may be purchased at the MFA Shop, where Museum members receive a discount.
+Reading copies are also available in the Museum’s Kinder Foundation Education Center and at the Museum’s Hirsch Library.

-Request a docent-led tour by e-mailing email@example.com—a minimum of 2 weeks in advance—with the following information:
+3) Request a docent-led tour by emailing firstname.lastname@example.org—a minimum of 3 weeks in advance—with the following information:

-• Your preferred date and time (see below)
+• The preferred date and time for your tour

-- Look for a confirmation e-mail, within 3 to 5 business days, for information about when and where to meet the docent at the Museum.
+4) Look for a confirmation email, within 5 business days, with information about when and where to meet the docent at the Museum.

 What to Expect on an MFAH Book Club Tour

-MFAH Book Club tours are free with general Museum admission for nonmembers.
-Admission is always free for MFAH members.Top
+• MFAH Book Club tours are free for MFAH members and free with general Museum admission for nonmembers.

-Since the MFAH Book Club's inception, the Museum has featured a wide range of fiction and nonfiction picks.
-Though tours are not available for these past selections, discussion guides are available online.
+Since the inception of the MFAH Book Club, the Museum has featured a wide range of fiction and nonfiction picks.
+Though tours are not offered for these past selections, discussion guides are available here.